 A year later his mother located him and sent him to Washington to live with his grandparents who now owned a used book store in Lynnwood, Washington.
 He helped in the shop while attending computer programming classes.
 At Lynnwood High School he excelled in graphic arts.
 When his mother arrived in Washington with his younger sister, they moved to Everett where he was arrested for trespassing while crossing through the school’s fenced off property after hours.
 The charges were later dropped but his mother requested he be held three months for delinquency.
 They incarcerated him at the Charles R Denney Youth Center where he accidentally spent his first three days in darkness and isolation when he was temporarily placed in a cell during shift change and forgotten.
 The cell’s light didn’t work and he wasn’t discovered until maintenance arrived after the weekend to repair the lighting.
 Three weeks after an investigation, he was released early on his fifteenth birthday and flown to Oklahoma to live with his father.

 His father became increasingly violent until one night he came home drunk and pistol whipped him.
 Once again Njord found himself on the streets until he enlisted in the Army by blackmailing his mother into signing the papers to allow his enlistment.
-Ten days after his seventeenth birthday he shipped out to Ft Benning, Georgia to become an infantryman.
-After the Army, he stayed in a hotel until his final pay ran out and took a bus to Oregon where his aunt and uncle owned an orchard.
+Ten days after his seventeenth birthday he shipped out to become an infantryman at Harmony Church Ft Benning, Georgia.
+He served his enlistment in Charlie Company, 1/16th Infantry Regiment.
+After the Army, he was sent back to Oklahoma where he stayed in a hotel until his final pay ran out.
+He took the last of his money and bought a bus ticket to work in Mosier, Oregon where his aunt and uncle owned a cherry orchard.
 While working there he went to school to become an EMT and reenlisted into an Army National Guard cavalry unit as infantry-assigned.

-Later moving to Indiana to help his older sister, he arrived to a situation of drug abuse and instability.
-Disillusioned, he entered the Benedictine community at St Meinrad, Indiana where he studied to receive vows while also learning to make leather shoes and run a printing press.
+He later moved to Indiana to help his older sister with her three children, but arrived into a situation of drug abuse and instability.
+Unable to help, Njord left disillusioned and entered the Benedictine community at St Meinrad, Indiana.
+Even though his mother raised him with Nordic Shamanistic beliefs, he studied to receive vows while also learning to make leather shoes and run an offset printing press.
 Not finding what he sought, he left the Abbey the following year and enrolled in truck driving school at Monroe, Ohio.
-It was while truck driving he met Miranda Walker and decided he wanted to do better with his life and enrolled at Ball State University where he became fascinated with social psychology and anthropology while pursuing an Army commission.
-It was also during this time Njord entered law enforcement.
+It was while truck driving he met Miranda Walker and decided he wanted to do better with his life and enrolled at Ball State University where he became fascinated with social psychology and cultural anthropology while he pursued an Army commission.
+It was also during this time Njord entered law enforcement, working as he studied.

 In 2003 they returned to Oklahoma in search of help for their sons who were autistic, the eldest being nonverbal, after Indiana schools shut down services.
 The result turned out disastrous and they became isolated falling through the cracks as they home-schooled their children.

-In Spring of 2013, he published The Maya and at the end of the summer, the Kanes moved back to Indiana where Njord hastily self-published Darkness Reaching, an unedited novel he wrote at age 15.
+In Spring of 2013, he published The Maya: The Story of a People.
+Two months later, on May 31st, 2013, a tornado irreparably damaged their home in El Reno and the Kanes moved back to Indiana where Njord hastily self-published Darkness Reaching, an unedited novel he wrote at age 15, to help finance their move.
 After a few months, the title was pulled and republished as Concealed in the Darkness, which later became A Wallflower’s Whisper.

-By winter, he completed and published The Vikings before moving back to Oklahoma in the Spring of 2014 due to lack of employment in Indiana.
-The Vikings was later republished as a second edition with a black and white interior to reduce the price.
+By winter, he completed and published The Vikings: The Story of a People before moving back to Oklahoma in the Spring of 2014 due to lack of employment in Indiana.
+The Vikings: The Story of a People was later republished as a second edition with a black and white interior to reduce the price.
 In 2016, Njord released The Thrall, a first book in a planned series, but low sales led to the series being dropped and the second installment never being published.
-He re-wrote the story and published it complete as The Hidden Hollow.
+He re-wrote the story and published it complete as The Hidden Hollow as a stand-alone novel, with it’s sequel currently being written.

-Njord is of Norwegian and Scots-Irish ancestry, stands 5’11” and weighs about 160 pounds.
+Njord is of Norwegian and Scots-Irish ancestry, standing 5’11” and weighs about 160 pounds.
 He is blue-eyed, fair-skinned, and has curly red hair with a frost of white most noticeable in his beard.
-He has worn glasses since he was a child.
+He has worn glasses since adolescence.

 Originally written by Rosie Macka, updated by Patricia Dunworth.